imanazari70/terraform-vsphere-provider-wrapper/README.md

-# Python wrapper for Terraform Vsphere Provider
+# Python wrapper for Terraform vsphere provider

 This is a Python wrapper for Terraform vsphere provider.
 Using `terraform-vsphere-provider-wrapper` you can install Terraform's vsphere provider using Pipenv or Pip, instead of manually downloading, unzipping and installing it.